joomla/accessibility/docs/custom-elements/Message-Dialog-Modal.md

 ## ARIA markup

 * The element that serves as the dialog container has a role="dialog".
-* All elements required to operate the dialog are descendants of the element that has role dialog.
+* All elements, required to operate the dialog, are descendants of the element that has role dialog.
 * The dialog container element has aria-modal="true".
 * The dialog has either:
   * A value set for the aria-labelledby property that refers to a visible dialog title.
   * A label specified by aria-label.
-* Optionally, the aria-describedby property is set on the element with the dialog role to indicate which element or elements in the dialog contain content that describes the primary purpose or message of the dialog.
-Specifying descriptive elements enables screen readers to announce the description along with the dialog title and initially focused element when the dialog opens.
+* Optionally, the aria-describedby property is set on the element with the dialog role to indicate which element or elements, in the dialog, contain content that describes the primary purpose or message of the dialog.
+Specifying descriptive elements enables screen readers to announce the description along with the dialog title and initially focused element, when the dialog opens.

-* **aria-labelledby="IDREF"**: Gives the dialog an accessible name by referring to the element that provides the dialog title.
+* **aria-labelledby="IDREF"**: Gives the dialog an accessible name, by referring to the element that provides the dialog title.
-* **aria-describedby="IDREF"**: Gives the dialog an accessible description by referring to the dialog content that describes the primary message or purpose of the dialog.
-Used in three of the four dialogs included in the example.
+* **aria-describedby="IDREF"**: Gives the dialog an accessible description, by referring to the dialog content that describes the primary message or purpose of the dialog.
+Used in three of the four dialogs, included in the example.
 See the above accessibility features section for an explanation.
-* **aria-modal="true"**: Tells assistive technologies that the windows underneath the current dialog are not available for interaction (inert).
+* **aria-modal="true"**: Tells assistive technologies that the windows, underneath the current dialog, are not available for interaction (inert).

 ## Usability

-Modal windows are difficult not only for blind but for unexperienced users.
+Modal windows are difficult not only for blind but for inexperienced users.

-Inexperienced users who do not understand the principle of overlaying windows try to close the modal by closing the tab itself and therefore the whole application.
+Inexperienced users who do not understand the principle, of overlaying windows, try to close the modal, by closing the tab itself and, therefore, the whole application.
 This may cause the loss of a input in a form.

 ### When to use

 * If content should be hidden when the window is open.
-* If content or form is dynamically created depending on what the user has entered before
+* If content or form is dynamically created depending on what the user has entered before.

 ### When to consider something else

-* If the modal contains a form, the user cannot print it if he wants to have a copy of his input.
+* If the modal contains a form, the user cannot print it, if he wants to have a copy of his input.
 This is only important if a dialog contains a form, for example for a booking / reservation.
-If this is important, find another solution (Or a solution for printing only the content of the modal).
-This is a general problem of modal dialogs, no topic for accessibility.
+If this is important, find another solution (or a solution, for printing only the content, of the modal).
+This is a general problem of modal dialogs, not a topic for accessibility.

 ### Use in Joomla